 Things to do in Dallas with Kids for Christmas

-Holidays at the Arboretum – With the Arboretum’s 12 Days of Christmas exhibit and their new Christmas Village, the Arboretum remains one of my favorite places to take the kids.
+Holidays at the Arboretum – With the Arboretum’s 12 Days of Christmas exhibit and the Christmas Village, the Arboretum remains one of my favorite places to take the kids.
 Mostly I love it because it’s outside and they can run around, but I also love the details that go into any event the Dallas Arboretum puts on.
 This is a great place to take family if you have out-of-town visitors.
 Because it’s outside, it can get cold, so dress appropriately!
 They have several events that take place at night, which definitely ups the Christmas magic.

-If you can do during the day and leave the kids at home, I 100% recommend the seated Holiday Tea (this is something I love to do for my birthday and my mom’s birthday, which is a week after my own)!
+If you can go during the day and leave the kids at home, I 100% recommend the seated Holiday Tea (this is something I love to do for my birthday and my mom’s birthday, which is a week after my own)!
 Reservations are required.

 Visit Santa at Northpark – There are lots of great Santas in town (pro tip: the way to avoid a long line to see Santa, no matter where you go, is to get there early in the day and as soon as he arrives…in November, if possible).
 But we always extra loved the Northpark Santa.
 He’s the real deal.
 And Dallas will agree, because you have to get tickets to see this Santa!
-Totally worth it though for the amazing pictures you’ll have…this guy is the real deal.
+Totally worth it though for the amazing pictures you’ll have…this guy is legit.
 Also, Northpark becomes a Christmas wonderland that is fun to visit with the kids (annnnnd, it’s indoors, so you can stay warm).
 Also, there’s another thing to love about Christmas at Northpark and that is…

 The Trains at Northpark – This is a must-do if you have little kids or a train lover of any age.
 It’s a magical world of miniature model trains.
 This is a seasonal exhibit at Northpark so you can only see it for a few weeks each year!